 Pension remains, the rules change

 New rules have been drawn up for pensions in the Netherlands.
+We expect your pension at Pensioenfonds PGB to change on 1 January 2027.
+That is when we will switch to the new rules.
 But not everything changes.
 The strong points remain.
 But some things are changing.
 Find out here what stays the same and what changes.

 This stays the same